pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Parsers/CaseIterable.md

 try parser.parse("123member")
 ```

-To fix this you can force one of the boolean parsers to be the `Substring` parser, and then the
+To fix this you can force one of the parsers to be the `Substring` parser, and then the
 other will figure it out via type inference:

 ```swift